leboPetane/celladmin/README.md

-# celladmin
-portal for cells
+# portal for cells

 #requirements

-apache server, my sql and php
+apache server.
+recommended : XAMPP.

+#notes

+Please import the cell_ministry.sql to your local phpAdmin for database setup.